langmi/spring-batch-tutorials/hello-world-java/README.md

 The official reference covers the [Spring Batch concepts][spring-batch-domain-concepts] in every detail, but for this tutorial we can start with a more simplified view:

-A Spring Batch program usually consists of a Job, which encapsulates a flow of steps, which can be seen as abstract isolated unit of works.
-Here visualized with a sequential example:
+A Spring Batch program usually consists of a Job, which encapsulates a flow of steps, where a step can be seen as abstract isolated unit of work.
+Here that is visualized with a sequential flow example:

 ![Spring Batch Job][spring-batch-concept-job]